kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 ```

 ### `npm test`
-Launches the test runner in non-watch mode by default via project script.
+Launches the test runner in non-watch mode by default via project script, with `CI=true` and `--passWithNoTests` to avoid long watches or failures when no tests are present.

 ### `npm run build` and `npm run build:ci`
 Builds the app for production to the `build` folder.